Optimizing Premium capacities

 - Scale-up an existing Premium capacity

 - Add a new Premium capacity

 Finally, testing approaches and Premium capacity sizing conclude this article.

-Power BI Premium recently released a new version of Premium, called Premium Gen2, which is currently in preview.
-Premium Gen2 will simplify the management of Premium capacities, and reduce management overhead.
+Power BI Premium recently released a new version of Premium, called Premium Gen2.
+Premium Gen2 simplifies the management of Premium capacities, and reduces management overhead.
 For more information, see Power BI Premium Generation 2.

 To review the Power BI Embedded Gen2 enhancements, refer to Power BI Embedded Generation 2.

 You can also get Premium Per User (PPU) licenses for individuals, which provides many of the features and capabilities of a Premium capacity, and also incorporates all functionality included with a Power BI Pro license.
 For more information, see Power BI Premium Per User.